FluentData/fluent_mcp/fluent_mcp/core/templates/reflection/tool_use.md

 ---
 name: tool_use
-description: Standard template for tool usage instructions
+description: Standard template for tool usage instructions in the structured reflection loop
 application_mode: base
 ---

-# Tool Usage Guidelines
+# Task Execution Guide

+## Original Task
+{{original_task}}

+## Current Understanding
+{{analysis}}

+## Planned Actions
+{{next_steps}}

+## Accumulated Information
+{{workflow_state}}

 ## Available Tools
-You have access to the following tools:

 {{tool_descriptions}}

-## Best Practices for Tool Usage

-1. **Understand the tool's purpose**: Before using a tool, make sure you understand what it does and when it should be used.

-2. **Provide complete arguments**: Ensure all required arguments are provided and correctly formatted.

-3. **Process tool results carefully**: Analyze the results returned by tools before proceeding.

-4. **Handle errors gracefully**: If a tool returns an error, try to understand why and adjust your approach.

-5. **Use tools efficiently**: Avoid unnecessary tool calls and try to accomplish tasks with minimal steps.

-6. **Combine tools effectively**: Some complex tasks may require using multiple tools in sequence.
+## Budget Information
+You have {{remaining_budget}} iterations remaining out of {{initial_budget}}.
+Consider this when selecting tools and planning actions.

+## Instructions

-## Tool Selection Strategy
+### Tool Selection

-When deciding which tool to use:

-1. Identify the specific subtask you need to accomplish
+Based on your next steps plan and the available information:
-2. Review the available tools and their descriptions
+1. Review the available tools and their capabilities
-3. Select the most appropriate tool for the subtask
+2. Select the most appropriate tool for your current objective
-4. Prepare the necessary arguments based on the tool's requirements
+3. Ensure you have all required information for the tool

+### Task Completion Check
+Before proceeding, ask yourself:
+1. Do I have enough information to complete the task?
+2. Have I achieved the original objective?
+3. Is the result well-structured and complete?

+If you have gathered sufficient information and the task is complete:
-5. Execute the tool and carefully analyze the results
+- Use the job_complete tool to finish the task

-## Error Handling

-If you encounter errors when using tools:

-1. Read the error message carefully to understand the issue
+- Format the result according to the appropriate template
-2. Check if you provided all required arguments with the correct types
-3. Verify that your input values are within expected ranges or formats
+- Include all relevant findings and references

+If more information is needed:
-4. Try to correct the issue and retry the tool call
+- Select and use the appropriate tool
-5. If the error persists, consider using an alternative approach or tool
+- Be specific about what information you need
+- Consider the remaining budget

+### Tool Usage Guidelines
+When using a tool:
+1. Provide all required arguments
+2. Format arguments correctly
+3. Be specific in your requests
+4. Consider how the results will contribute to the task

+Remember: The goal is to complete the task efficiently while maintaining high quality results.